-David Cruz President Kamloops-Cariboo Regional Immigrants Society
+David Cruz President Kamloops-Cariboo Regional Immigrants Society transportation or childcare is a challenge.

-Report from the Executive Director
+Report from the Executive I

-Dear members and friends,
+Dear members and friends, participate when work schedule,

-2021-2022 presented ongoing periods of fear, loss, and uncertainty in our communities.
-It affected each one of us in one way or another.
-It made it more imperative than ever for KIS staff to listen carefully to our clients emerging needs.
-Overcoming the winter blues was on top of our activity planning.
+2021-2022 presented ongoing periods of

+fear, loss, and uncertainty in our What no one could possibly have ever communities.
+It affected each one of us imagined, after all the hardships, was that in one way or another.
+It made it more over 7 million Ukrainians would be imperative than ever for KIS staff to displaced and leave their country due to listen carefully to our clients emerging Russia's invasion.
+KIS immediately took a needs.
+Overcoming the winter blues was leading role to coordinate community on top of our activity planning. efforts and ensure that Kamloops and the region contribute positively to the

-Our team joined other agencies to help displaced foreign workers from Cache Creek, the Lower Mainland and Merritt affected by either forest fires or the floods.
-With the Health Authority relaxing safety measures around the pandemic, it was finally possible to meet again, and KIS developed activities for clients to attend either virtually or in-person (hybrid model) which has proved to be more client-centered and gives more people a chance to participate when work schedule, transportation or childcare is a challenge.
+Our team joined other agencies to help temporary or permanent journey displaced foreign workers from Cache Ukrainian individuals and families will Creek, the Lower Mainland and Merritt experience.
+Find out how you can help affected by either forest fires or the and join me as we look at some of our floods.
+With the Health Authority accomplishments with this latest Annual relaxing safety measures around the Report.

+pandemic, it was finally possible to meet again, and KIS developed activities for clients to attend either virtually or in-person (hybrid model) which has proved to be more client-centered and KIS Executive Director gives more people a chance to